w3f/General-Grants-Program/grants/grants.md

         * [technical grant application](https://docs.google.com/forms/d/e/1FAIpQLSfMfjiRmDQDRk-4OhNASM6BAKii7rz_B1jWtbCPkUh6N7M2ww/viewform)
        * [community enagement grant application](https://docs.google.com/forms/d/e/1FAIpQLSetcOWe18KQ2E2CkrlEclZ0jkUypw5N5iX1erVcF8TJJxizmQ/viewform)

-       Fully public applications are preffered.
+       Fully public applications are preferred.
 However, the forms above allow teams to make fully or partially private applications.
 Teams that chose to make a fully private application are done.
 Teams that have chosen to make a fully or partially public application should proceed to the next step.

     1. Fully or partially public applications should be made via a pull request to this repo by following the steps below.
        1. Fork this repository.